trackmania-rl/tmrl/README.md

 In addition, we provide the norm of the velocity as part of the observation space in all our experiments.

-An example of TMRL environment in TrackMania Nations Forever with a single LIDAR measurement is as follows:
+Example of `tmrl` environment in TrackMania Nations Forever with a single LIDAR measurement:

 ![reward](readme/img/lidar.png)